smaremanda/add-in-docs/reference/shared/projectdocument/viewselectionchanged-event.md

 ```

-For an example that shows how to use a  **ViewSelectionChanged** event handler in a Project add-in, see[Create your first task pane add-in for Project 2013 by using a text editor](http://msdn.microsoft.com/library/f6ab544a-a841-4f1b-b0c4-5001b33bba01%28Office.15%29.aspx).
+For an example that shows how to use a  **ViewSelectionChanged** event handler in a Project add-in, see [Create your first task pane add-in for Project 2013 by using a text editor](http://msdn.microsoft.com/library/f6ab544a-a841-4f1b-b0c4-5001b33bba01%28Office.15%29.aspx).

 ## Support details